agr227/DRAFT05OCT21_Wandering_Spirit_Photography/readme/README.md

 I am having a lot of trouble with the responsive nav bar as well as the Logo img responsiveness, sizing, and placement.
   /*I am afraid I will need to scrap almost 6.5 hours of work to simplify my HTML and CSS, but I believe it would be worth it to have a cleaner/better functioning final product*/
+  /*I was correct.
+Although the initial load up onto a mobile device looks exactly as intended, it is not responsive.
+The heeader does not grow or shrink and the images leave white space at the bottom with the ability to scroll.
+I will have to revisit height/width and overall resppnsiveness.*/